Recipe by Alli Shircliff

 I didn't have fresh parsley, so I used about 1 T of fresh chopped cilantro.
 I also used olive oil.
 Other than those two substitutions, I followed the recipe.
 My husband and I thought the salad was delicious.
 It is good with or without the sesame seeds.
 I tasted the salad before I added them, and I think I liked it better.
 My husband likes it with them--it adds an Asian zing--so you can't go wrong either way.
 I will be making this salad often.

 I made this yesterday.
 Decided to double it as it didn't seem to make a lot.
 I didn't have fresh basil so left it out.
 I also used olive oil instead of safflower and a regular apple (I think a Braeburn) instead of a Granny Smith.
-I took the suggestion of another reviewer and didn't shred the apple or carrots--instead I used a vegetable peeler and made "ribbons."
+I didn't shred the apple or carrots--instead I used a vegetable peeler and made "ribbons."
 The dressing completely overwhelmed the apples and carrots.
 I think the concept is good but it would be better if the apples were finely diced; maybe do the same with the carrots; cut the dressing in half; maybe add some craisins, raisins, or other dried fruit.

 When eating pepper and garlic in an apple salad, this takes some getting used to!
 I liked this because it was not sweet, and the tang of the lemon and vinegar came out!
 I didn't have parsley, so used a bit of green pepper for an accent color.
 When pumpkins are in season, this will be wonderful to replace the carrots with pumpkin!
 This is a great recipe!
 Thanks!